bfakhri/dml_custom/README.md

 The original [DeepMind Lab github](https://github.com/deepmind/lab).

+## Note:

+If you get a checksum error, replace the corresponding checksum in WORKSPACE with the checksum that is expected

 ## Running an environment

 It is important to note that asset generation can take **up to 10 minutes** when performed for the first time.
 Just be patient!